contrast-zone/fractarchy-ide/README.md

         ... sub-document contents ...
     )

-where `... description ...` is a list of words representing the node title, and `... sub-document contents ...` behaves as described.
+where `... description ...` is a list of words representing the node title (title is specially formatted in the largest font), and `... sub-document contents ...` behaves as described above.

 ### 3.3. templating system